ministryofjustice/opg-use-an-lpa/scripts/generate_actor_codes/README.md

 removing intermediate file...
 ```

-The script will then prompt for and renter a password to create the disk image.
+The script will then prompt for and re-enter a password to create the disk image.

 This is copied to your `Documents` folder in a disk image named `${FILENAME}.dmg`.

 Then: